-Scientific Morocco Association (‘جمعية المغرب العلمي’) in partnership with U.S. Embassy in Rabat is pleased to announce the launch of the fifth annual Race2Space (‘Race to Space’) contest, a Moroccan high school science and mathematics contest designed to inspire creative thinking about fundamental concepts in STEM (Science, Technology, Engineering, and Mathematics).
+The Scientific Morocco Association (“جمعية المغرب العلمي”) in partnership with U.S. Embassy in Rabat announced today the launch of the sixth annual “Race to Space” contest, a national student science and mathematics competition designed to inspire creative thinking about fundamental concepts in STEM (Science, Technology, Engineering, and Mathematics).

 Reflecting the rigors of the actual academic research, the Race2space contest incorporates an aspect of peer review; each applicant must rate the applications of 5 others.

-12 winners will get full-paid scholarships to the world famous Space Camp in Huntsville, Alabama for July 2019.
-In addition to traveling to Space Camp, the 12 winners will also travel to Washington D.C. on an immersion tour, which will include visits to many scientific, cultural and educational sites.
-All the costs of this unique program are paid by U.S. state department.
+12 winners will be recognized and awarded full-paid scholarships to attend the highly sought after Space Camp in Huntsville, Alabama.
+The 12 winners will also travel to Washington D.C. on an immersion tour, which will include visits to many scientific, cultural and educational sites.

-Scientific Morocco Association is run by a team of volunteers covering different areas of expertise.
+Scientific Morocco is a Moroccan initiative is a Moroccan NGO that was founded in 2012 and it’s run by a team of volunteers covering different areas of expertise.
 It’s aiming to make the basic scientific knowledge more accessible to the general public in Morocco.
 Our initiative ensures through this program among others that STEM aptitude is not lost due to lack of opportunity.
-Space Camp provides unique inspirational experiences to talented youth that can help shape their future choices and push them to inspire other kids.

 El Hassan Bouaghad, bouaghad.elhassan [@] gmail.com Whatsapp: + 1-844-243-5248